-Costco does offer a decent selection of popular books and movies, but the prices don’t compare to other places, especially Amazon.
+Costco offers a decent selection of popular books and movies, but the prices don’t compare to other places, especially Amazon.
 You may be tempted to pick one of these up as an impulse buy while browsing the aisles, but try to resist.
-Wait until you get home and order it online to enjoy in the next few days.
+Wait until you get home and order it online to enjoy in the coming days.

 Costco has a refrigerated section with bountiful bouquets, but they can be quite expensive.
 With much cheaper and still lovely versions available at places like Trader Joe’s, you’re better off going there.
 Or even better, check out the local selection at your farmer’s market, which will have better-priced bouquets that are in season and on-trend.

-Unless you’re buying organic, Costco’s canned goods usually don’t compete with places like Walmart, Aldi, or even other grocery stores when their private label brand goes on sale.
+Unless you’re buying organic, Costco’s canned goods usually can’t compete with Walmart, Aldi, or other grocery stores when their private label brand is on sale.
 The same holds true for many common jar items like pasta sauce.
 Even though these items don’t go bad very quickly, their prices typically don’t offer savings compared to other stores.

 Here’s the thing about buying dairy products at Costco.
 Even if you find a specific item at a better price than at the regular grocery store, you have to buy a boatload more.
 So if you don’t have a house full of people to feed, you could easily end up throwing that sour milk away.

-Start off by price comparing specific products in your area, then check the expiration date to see if you could realistically get through it.
+Start by price comparing specific products in your area.
+Then, check the expiration date to see if you could realistically get through it.
 Chances are, you’re probably better off heading to Aldi for a single pound of butter for $2, compared to buying four pounds at Costco for $11.